weitzela/custom-chipenrich-locus-defs/README.md

     genesets = "GOBP"
 )
 ```
-Ready to use rn7 locus definition files are located in the `locus-defs` directory.
 *Note*: You must set the genome argument to one that exists within the chipenirch package itself.
 In this example, setting the argument to rn6 will return inaccurate TSS-related information in the resulting *peaks* dataframe because the `assign_peaks` function within the chipenrich package refers to built in rn6-TSS data.
 The pathway results do not face this problem.

 **Recreate Files:**